Obarun/66/doc/frontend.md

     * Any valid number.

     This will create the file *timeout-finish*.
 Once this file is created the value will equal the number of milliseconds after which the *./finish* script—if it exists—will be killed with a `SIGKILL`.
-The default is `5000`; finish scripts are killed if they're still alive after `5` seconds.
-A value of `0` allows finish scripts to run forever.
+The default is `0` allowing finish scripts to run forever.

     ---

 - @timeout-kill

-    *Corresponds to the file timeout-kill of [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs*.
+    *Corresponds to the file timeout-kill of [s6](https://skarnet.org/software/s6) program* and used by service of type `classic`.

     mandatory : no